From TV Horror: Investigating the Dark Side of the Small Screen by Lorna Jowett & Stacey Abbott

 During a girl’s day out the wives of three wealthy businessmen are kidnapped and held in a remote lighthouse for a $3 million ransom.
 The men have 36 hours to come up with the money, and against instructions, call in the police.

 There are two complicating factors, however, Leslie Nielsen plays Bill Sutter whose wife Kim (Sheree North) is diabetic and without her insulin.
 Howard Duff plays Duncan Wood who refuses to pay for his wife Robin (Tisha Sterling) because she’s been cheating on him.
-John Saxon plays Paul Maxvill who’s desperately wants his wife Barbara (Barbara Parkins) back home safely.
+John Saxon plays Paul Maxvill who desperately wants his wife Barbara (Barbara Parkins) back home safely.
 Incidentally, Tisha Sterling is the daughter of actress Ann Southern in case you didn’t know!

-Leslie Nielsen and Howard Duff have a career that is enormous in it’s breadth, too involved to go into here, but their contribution to film and television is boundless, and I adore them both.
+Leslie Nielsen and Howard Duff have a career that is enormous in its breadth, too involved to go into here, but their contribution to film and television is boundless, and I adore them both.

 The bad guys in Snatched are an interesting trio of thugs as well.
 Ringleader Boone is played by the fine character actor Anthony Zerbe– (The Omega Man 1971) in his only telefright film.
-Zerbe has been playing mostly villains in film and television since the mid 60s.
+Zerbe has been playing mostly villains in film and television since the mid-60s.
 His film roles include Cool Hand Luke, The Parallax View, The Dead Zone, and many more.
 He’s a fine actor.
 Interestingly he won his Emmy for playing a good guy Lt K.C.
 Trench in the David Janssen series Harry O.

-Boone’s cohorts are Whit (Richard Davalos) and Cheech (Frank McRae) McRae was a former football player turned to acting.
+Boone’s cohorts are Whit (Richard Davalos) and Cheech (Frank McRae) McRae was a former football player who turned to acting.
 As mentioned, the husbands call in the cops, one of whom Detective Frank McCloy (Robert Reed) is a personal friend of the men.
-There is a few twists and turns in this suspense thriller, but I’m not telling!
+There are a few twists and turns in this suspense thriller, but I’m not telling!
 I will say that in the end, all three couples are changed for good, some tragically.

 🎃 Hope you’ve enjoyed this selection of tele-frights from 1973!
 Wishing you and yours a very Happy Halloween until next time, Your everlovin’ Joey saying it’s been a thrill running briskly down memory lane even if that lane is rife with devil imps and night stranglers nipping at your feet!